-In celebration of our anniversary, Wisconsin Market Office Director Leah Teske sat down with us to reflect on her last 10 years at JLA.
+In celebration of our 15-year anniversary, Wisconsin Market Office Director Leah Teske sat down with us to reflect on her last 10 years at JLA.

 Leah, what do you remember about your first days of working at JLA?